anticobalt/Plasma/README.md

 ## How to use

-Under ./data/, create file "secrets.py" and set the following values:
+Set environment variables for the following:
-- discord_key
+- DISCORD_KEY
-- reddit_client_id
+- REDDIT_CLIENT_ID
-- reddit_client_secret
+- REDDIT_CLIENT_SECRET
-- reddit_user_agent
+- REDDIT_USER_AGENT

 Default command prefix is "?", but can be changed in ./plasma.py.